rust-lang/rust-forge/src/triagebot/issue-links.md

 ## Issue Links in Commits

-GitHub also permits having having issue links in commits which are then referenced in the issue.
+GitHub also permits having issue links in commits which are then referenced in the issue.
 While useful, they often more than anything else spam the referenced issue.
 This handler puts a warning against them.

 ## Configuration